Elle MacPherson’s New Beau Andrew Wakefield Accused Of Cheating On His Now-Ex-Wife With Model

-A photograph of Elle MacPherson and her boyfriend, Andrew Wakefield has surfaced of the two kissing publicly in a Miami food market.
-However, the photo has been revealed to be a year old, according to the Daily Mail, and Wakefield’s wife is reportedly shocked since the doctor and she separated only three months ago.
+A photograph of Elle MacPherson and her boyfriend, Andrew Wakefield, has surfaced showing the two kissing publicly in a Miami food market.
+However, the photo has been revealed to be a year old, according to the Daily Mail, and Wakefield’s wife is reportedly shocked since she and the doctor separated only three months ago.
 Finbar O’Donovan said his sister, Carmel, split with Wakefield in April.

 ‘”My sister and Andrew only split up a few months ago.
 They are not divorced yet but they plan to.
 Carmel called me this morning saying, ‘Have you seen the photos of Andrew and Elle Macpherson kissing on the MailOnline?’
 I told her I hadn’t but I took a look.”